eavelasquez/reactjs-products/README.md

 # reactjs-products

-This client app is a product store built in React.js, it's a product CRUD.
-It's client app is called [nestjs-products](https://github.com/eavelasquez/nestjs-products)
+This client app is a product store built in React.js, it's a product CRUD, it also allows uploading images.
+It's server app is called [nestjs-products](https://github.com/eavelasquez/nestjs-products)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).